FredTrivett/supabase-auth-boilerplate/README.md

 create trigger on_auth_user_created
   after insert on auth.users
   for each row execute procedure public.handle_new_user();

+-- Function to sync email changes from auth.users to profiles create or replace function handle_auth_email_change() returns trigger as $$ begin update public.profiles set email = new.email where id = new.id;
+  return new;
+end;
+$$ language plpgsql security definer;

+-- Trigger to sync email changes create trigger on_auth_email_updated after update of email on auth.users for each row execute procedure handle_auth_email_change();

+-- Update existing profiles with emails from auth.users update profiles set email = au.email from auth.users au where profiles.id = au.id
+and profiles.email is null;
 ```

 ### 4. Configure Supabase Email Templates